artinmohajeri/Soccer-Game/README.md

 # Soccer Game
 ## this website is a new game (playing soccer with dice) and I have used HTML5, CSS3, ES6 and Bootstrap5 in this project.
-### the whole Idea of this game is new and uniqe.
+## the whole Idea of this game is new and uniqe.
 I have invented it.

+# How to play this game :
+### at first you have to open the createGame.html file to customize your own team